top of page

 Egg-Shield by Mat-Wise challenges consumers to consider their waste, creating a method which can be carried out at home to develop products; grinding the eggshell into a fine powder, heating, forming into a mould or cast, cooling to accelerate the demoulding process, and drying.

 The material developers Chip[s] Board began developing an alternative to MDF from waste potato skins, but have since moved onto a bio-plastic called Parblex, made from the byproduct of potato processing.
-This can be combined with other waste materials such as Walnut shell, wood flour and curcumin.
+This was combined with other waste materials such as Walnut shell, wood flour and curcumin.

 Images: